Current pedal obsession: Mr. Black Ambience Echoverb.

 Small pedal, ambience bigger than your head.

-How does the Ambience Echoverb work?
+How does the modulation magic of the Ambience Echoverb work?

 This pedal creates a lush, galloping soup by mixing four signals:

 - A separately-modulated 8/8 delay